 \subsection{Value of the stochastic programming approach}

-In this section, we vary the number of scenarios to explore the effect of the number of scenarios on the efficiency of the algorithm and the quality of obtained solutions.
-We generated 30 scenarios of demand data based on real operational data, and randomly selected 1, 2, 4, 6, 8, 12, 15 and 20 demand scenarios from them to form five instances, respectively.
-Next, each of the five problems is solved using the RH+IL algorithm proposed in this paper.
-Then, the obtained timetables are fed into the overall 30 scenarios to calculate the expected passenger costs and operational costs.
+In this section, we vary the number of scenarios to explore the effects of the number of scenarios on the efficiency of the algorithm and the quality of solutions.
+We generated 30 passenger flow scenarios based on real-world operational data, and randomly selected 1, 2, 4, 6, 8, 12, 15 and 20 demand scenarios from them to form 8 instances, respectively.
+Next, each of these instances is solved using the proposed RH+IL algorithm.
+Then, the obtained timetables are fed into the 30 scenarios to evaluate the expected passengers' costs and operational costs.

 Table \ref{tab:StochasticNumber} shows the average performance of the above seven solutions over 30 scenarios.
 It can be seen that as the number of scenarios increases, the average performance of the resulting solution over the entire sample increases accordingly, but its solution time also tends to increase.
 Specifically, when the number of scenarios is very small (e.g., 1 and 2), although the solution time is quite short, too few scenarios do not reflect the general pattern of passenger flow, and therefore the average performance of the obtained timetable is poor.
 In constant, when the number of scenarios is overly abundant, the solution quality improves accordingly, but the solution time also becomes dramatically longer.
-Choosing an appropriate number of scenarios (i.e., 4, 6, or 8) improves the solution quality by at least 6.5\% relative to a deterministic optimization; meanwhile, it improves the computational efficiency of solving the TT-VS-DAC problem by close to 172\% relative to an excessive number of scenarios (i.e., 12, 15 or 20).
+Choosing an appropriate number of scenarios (i.e., 4, 6, or 8) improves the solution quality by at least 6.5\% relative to a deterministic optimization; meanwhile, it considerably improves the computational efficiency of solving the TT-VS-DAC problem relative to an excessive number of scenarios (i.e., 12, 15 or 20).